ShlomyR/Arkanoid_game/README.md

 - Avoid letting the ball fall off the bottom of the screen.
 - Aim for a high score and try to beat your previous records.

+- at the moment only linux supports ps4 controller:
+- Use the L1 and R1 ps4 buttons to control the paddle and R2 for releasing the ball.

 ## License